RAD J131346.9+500320

-RAD J131346.9+500320 is an odd radio circle (ORC) located approximately 7.7 billion light-years from Earth.
+RAD J131346.9+500320 (RAD J131346) is an odd radio circle (ORC) located in the constellation Canes Venatici approximately 7.7 billion light-years from Earth.
 It consists of two intersecting rings, each spanning 300,000 light-years, surrounded by an even larger radio cloud extending nearly 3 million light-years.
 It is the most distant and powerful ORC yet observed, and is the first ORC identified through citizen science collaboration.

 Discovery and observational details

 Citizen science breakthrough

-RAD J131346.9+500320 was discovered on June 11, 2024, during an online training session of the RAD@home Astronomy Collaboratory, a pioneering citizen science initiative based in Mumbai, India.
+RAD J131346 was discovered on June 11, 2024, during an online training session of the RAD@home Astronomy Collaboratory, a pioneering citizen science initiative based in Mumbai, India.
 The discovery emerged through visual inspection of low-frequency continuum maps from the LOFAR Two-metre Sky Survey (LoTSS) DR2, when participants identified two intersecting ring-like structures centered on a compact radio core.

-The RAD@home Collaboratory represents a novel approach to astronomical research, training science-educated citizens to analyze multi-wavelength astronomical data and identify rare cosmic phenomena that automated algorithms might miss.
-Founded in 2013 by Dr. Ananda Hota, this zero-funding, zero-infrastructure platform has democratized astronomical research by enabling volunteers to participate in genuine scientific discoveries.
+Founded in 2013 by Dr. Ananda Hota, the platform operates under zero-funding, zero-infrastructure.